WRITERS JOINING THE FESTIVAL IN 2024

 Additionally, Lynne has initiated numerous public programs, conferences, and exhibitions, and published the periodicals Earthword and New Village Journal. www.newvillagepress.org

-This is Lynne's First year as a participating writer at the Festival and she will be offering the Writing Workshop, "GIES: How m".
+This is Lynne's First year as a participating writer at the Festival and she will be offering the Writing Workshop, "WHAT PUBLISHERS NEED: How To Pitch Your Book Effectively" on Saturday as well a taking part in the Festival's Closing Reading session on Sunday.

 Workshop for :